-Young Carers in Schools is a free England-wide initiative that makes it as easy as possible for schools to support young carers, and awards good practice.
+Young Carers in Schools is a free initiative that makes it as easy as possible for schools to support young carers, and awards good practice.

 What does Young Carers in Schools offer schools?